sidharthsingh1892/SpellChecker/README.md

 3) Traverse to the location where you have cloned this code
 4) Run the command python3 spell1.py
 5) Then hit the URL: http://127.0.0.1:5000/spellCorrect?word=Ramuuuuuuu

+Here the input word is Ramuuuuuuu and the output come as {'ramus'}